Skip to navigation Skip to content

 • their only qualifying activity was JSP, YA (job seeker) or PP and that payment was suspended/cancelled

-Customer is now in receipt of PP, JSP or YA (job seeker) with mutual obligation requirements again and wishes to re-claim MOB.
+If a customer is in receipt of PP, JSP or YA (job seeker) again with mutual obligations, and they want to reclaim MOB:

 Was the MOB cancelled less than 13 weeks ago?